tldr-devops/telegraf-monitoring-agent-setup/README.md

 # Monitoring Agents Setup

+Work in progress

+Time: 40.32h

-## (Telegraf)[https://www.influxdata.com/time-series-platform/telegraf/] is the open source server agent to help you collect metrics from your stacks, sensors and systems. (c)
+## [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is the open source server agent to help you collect metrics from your stacks, sensors and systems. (c)
 pros:
 - secure by default